kframework/matching-logic-prover/prover/clpr/README.md

 Given a proof obligation p(x) /\ C(x,y) -> psi(x,y).
 Here x and y are vectors of variables and p is a recursive predicate.
+C(x,y) is whatever left on the lhs, and psi(x,y) is the rhs.

+What's important is that here all formulas are in fact FOL formulas (either true or false).
+In other words, they are predicate patterns in matching logic (either the empty set or the total set).
+This greatly simplifies the application of KT.
+In particular, it simplifies (Plugin) and (Plugout) A LOT.

 Given the definition of P:
   p(x) ≡ ... \/ exists z .
 D(x,z) /\ p(z) \/ ....